RIM-7 Sea Sparrow: Missile upgrades

-Ground launched Sea Sparrow
+Ground-launched Sea Sparrow

 Taiwan operates ground based Sea Sparrows as part of the Skyguard SHORAD system.
 Five hundred missiles entered service in 1991 and are deployed on trailers with four box launchers.
 In 2012 they were temporarily withdrawn from service following a pair of missile failures during testing as well as the failure of a related AIM-7 in the same exercises.

 In January 2023, the United States announced it would transfer Sea Sparrow missiles to Ukraine as part of a military aid package during the 2022 Russian invasion of Ukraine.
-The Sea Sparrows will be fired from modified Soviet-era 9K37 Buk missile launchers to counter attacks from cruise missiles and drones.
+The Sea Sparrows are fired from Soviet-era 9K37 Buk missile launchers modified by Ukraine to accept them, to counter attacks from cruise missiles and drones.
+The system, dubbed "FrankenSAM", utilizes three different air defense missiles—RIM-7 Sea Sparrow missiles, AIM-9 Sidewinder missiles, plus Patriot missiles and Patriot sensor elements—in combination air defense systems based on older Ukrainian tracked vehicles and the Buk missile system.
+FrankenSAM was confirmed to be in use in December 2023, and was first used successfully in combat to bring down a Russian Shahed drone on 17 January 2024 from 9 km distance.

 Evolved Sea Sparrow missile (ESSM)

 Although the Navy and Air Force initially planned additional upgrades for the Sparrow, notably the AIM-7R with a combination radar/infrared seeker, these were canceled in favor of the much more advanced AIM-120 AMRAAM in December 1996.
 With the link between the airborne and shipborne versions of the Sparrow severed, Raytheon proposed a much more extensive set of upgrades to the Sea Sparrow, the RIM-7R Evolved Sea Sparrow Missile (ESSM).
 The changes were so extensive that the project was renamed, becoming the RIM-162 ESSM.

 The ESSM takes the existing guidance section from the RIM-7P and fits it to an entirely new rear-section.
 The new missile is 10 in in diameter instead of the previous 8 inches, which allows for a much more powerful motor.
 It also eliminates the mid-mounted wings entirely, replacing them with long fins similar to those on the Standard missile (and practically every other Navy missile since the 1950s) and moves guidance control to the rear fins.
 The tail-fin based steering of the ESSM uses up more energy but offers considerably higher maneuverability while the engine is still firing.

 The Mark 25 quad-missile pack was developed during the 1990s to fit four ESSMs into a single Mk 41 VLS cell.
 For VLS use, ESSMs are fitted with the same JVC system as the earlier versions.